Qatari folklore: Folk heroes

 Qatari ibn al-Fuja'a, a seventh-century war poet who was born in modern-day northern Qatar, is revered as a folk hero in the country.

 A more contemporary folk hero can be found in Rahmah ibn Jabir Al Jalhami, an 18th- and 19th-century pirate and transitory ruler of the Qatar Peninsula.
 In his time, he was known as the "Scourge of the Pirate Coast".
 He also features prominently in Saudi folklore, specifically that of its Eastern Province.

 Sheikh Jassim bin Mohammed Al Thani, often referred to as "The Founder", is a prominent folkloric figure, particularly due to his military achievements, his charitable donations and his promotion of Islam.
-He ruled Qatar for a period of over 30 years starting in 1878.
+He ruled Qatar for over 30 years starting in 1878.